BA in Anthropology with a Concentration in Medical Anthropology, Ethics, and Care

 On appropriate topics, in most cases: yes.
 Make sure to discuss this with the Concentration Advisor to make sure.

-Suggested courses for the J-term and Spring 2025 semester
+Suggested courses for the J-Term and Spring of 2026

 Courses to be approved with SIS exception form